Public Signals in Network Congestion Games: Computing Optimal Signaling Schemes

-Since all distributions with the same support form the convex set described by~\eqref{eq:distSupportNetwork}, we encounter at most one consecutive subinterval of $[0,1]$ for each support.
-As such, in our algorithm we return a different support for each subproblem generated in the recursion. \end{proof}
+In this way, we obtain three subintervals: $[a,\max\{a,\alpha_1\}]$, $[\max\{a,\alpha_1\}, \min\{\alpha_2,b\}]$ and $[\min\{\alpha_2,b\},b]$.
+In the middle interval, the supports $\support_i$ are used.
+We compute the supports in the other two intervals if they are non-degenerate, i.e., we call \textsc{ComputeSupport}$(a,\alpha_1)$ if $\alpha_1 > a$, and \textsc{ComputeSupport}$(\alpha_2,b)$ if $\alpha_2 < b$.
+Since all distributions with the same support form a convex set, there is at most one consecutive subinterval of $[0,1]$ corresponding to each support.
+As such, each call of \textsc{ComputeSupport} will generate at least one additional support. \end{proof}

-The proposition shows that for every game, in which the distributions in $\Delta(\Theta)$ generate at most a polynomial number of different supports in the resulting Wardrop equilibrium, we can compute these supports and, hence, an optimal signaling scheme in polynomial time.
+The proposition shows that for every game where the Wardrop equilibria for beliefs in $\Delta(\Theta)$ use at most a polynomial number of different supports, we can compute these supports and, thus, an optimal signaling scheme in polynomial time.

 However, this property is not always fulfilled.
-In particular, even in a symmetric game with a single population $R = \{1\}$ and two states that differ only in the offset of a single edge, one might encounter a number of supports exponential in $|\calS|$.
+In particular, even in a symmetric game with a single commodity $R = \{1\}$ and two states that differ only in the offset of a single edge, an exponential number of supports may arise.
+The proof uses a class of games on a slight variation of the family of nested Braess graphs as defined in \cite{KlimmW22}.
+It is deferred to the appendix.